 Abdominal Discomfort or Pain

 Your doctor will use a long, flexible tube called a colonoscope to look inside your colon.
 It has a light and camera to help her see what’s going on in there.
 She may also insert air inside your colon to get a better view.
 She might use water or a suction device as well as certain surgical tools if she needs to remove a polyp.
 All these things can move and stretch your colon, so you might feel uncomfortable for a day or two after the exam.
 You may also feel nauseous and might even throw up.
-These symptoms usually aren’t dangerous, but if you’re in pain, call your doctor right away.
+These symptoms usually aren’t dangerous, but if you have vomited or are in pain, call your doctor right away.

 You could notice blood from your rectum or in your stool after a colonoscopy.
 Most of the time, this happens because your doctor had to take a tissue sample or remove a polyp from your colon.
 Call your doctor right away if it continues or if there’s a lot of blood.
 Certain medications, such as vitamins and over-the-counter painkillers like aspirin, can increase your risk of bleeding.
 If you take them, be sure to tell your doctor before you go in for your procedure.

 A Bad Reaction to Anesthesia

 You’ll be asleep during your exam, so you won’t feel anything.
 You may feel woozy or shaky when you wake up.
 In rare cases, some people can have serious reactions to the medications such as heart or breathing problems.
 But your doctor and her team are trained to identify and treat these side effects.
 Tell her if you’re allergic to any medicines or have ever had a bad reaction to anesthesia.